 You can do as much or as little as you please.
 You are welcome to take a turn at the helm, receive a quick lesson in coastal navigation and course charting, make new friends and even help raise the sails to a rousing sea chantey.
 You can also sit back and read a good book, view our beautiful coastline and bask in the warmth of a tranquil harbor.
 Take a nap.
 Relax.
 Enjoy.

 Dress is very casual on the Mystic Whaler.
-It is smart to be prepared for warm days and cool nights and a stiff breeze.
+It is smart to be prepared for warm days under the sun and cool nights under the stars, and a stiff breeze across the waters.
+Soft soled shoes are best, for comfort and safe footing on deck and on the stairways to below-deck heads.
 Bring a swim suit and a beach towel.
-There is a chance we will anchor for a swim.
-No special boat shoes are required.
+There is a chance we may anchor for a swim.
+Soft-sided luggage bags are preferred over hard-shell ones.

 While it’s hard to judge each person's sensitivity to motion and the weather conditions for that day, Mystic Whaler typically experiences very calm waters and motion comparable to riding in a tour bus.
 However, because we do not have motion sickness remedies on board, if you are concerned about your comfort we would encourage you to choose a method that best suits your needs.